“Living Room” Exhibition Space at the Theme Days II

 Collective wall collage and weaving and knitting workshop series

 A participatory wall collage and workshop series explores the matriarchal lines of the Wayuu community through textile art and storytelling.
 Following the thread of The Story of Waleker, visitors are invited to weave along.
-Visit the workshop series Gift of the Spider!
+Visit the workshop series The Gift of the Spider!
 The project explores the rich cosmology and female lineage of the Wayuu community in northern Colombia and Venezuela.
 The Aliwaa collective – Sindri Gonzales Ipuana (Wayuu weaver), Stefannia Doria (curator from Colombia) and Raquel van Haver (artist from Colombia and the Netherlands) – has created the basis for a collaborative work of art.
 The woven or knitted contributions of visitors to the Humboldt Forum, as well as works by the Wayuu weaving community, will be added to form a collage co-created by all participants.
 It will continually grow until spring.

 The diorama Memory, Identity, Transmission is also a collaborative work.
 In a ten-day workshop, personal memories, family traditions and everyday activities were used to create this collective, transgenerational family history.